 - Define your business culture and ensure it is shared: When your employees align their personal values to those of your company, they feel like they’re part of a group, increasing their engagement.
 Employee experience platforms help you share materials that reflect your company values via documents, internal newsletters, and team communication channels.

 - Empower people by creating trust: Micromanagement is old news.
 You should encourage your staff members to take ownership of their work to increase their motivation.

 - Recognise good work and be generous with praise: 92% of workers admit that they will perform the tasks they’ve been praised for in the future, so be generous with your compliments to increase your team’s productivity.⁷

 - Create a community within your team (from anywhere): A community enables your employees to feel like they belong.
 You can create a community for remote workers with celebrations, virtual break rooms, weekly happy hours, friendly competitions, and more.

 - Ensure that your tech is accessible, user-friendly, and inviting: The right tech simplifies your team’s work, helping them save time and boost their productivity.
 Employee Experience Platforms like HulerHub enable you to create custom dashboards or curated views.
 This makes it easy for your employees to access relevant content, applications and facilitate communication on any device from anywhere in the world.

 Suggested reading: Discover the power of employee experience platforms by reading our blog: ‘What is an Employee Experience Platform?‘

 Provide the best employee experience you can with technology

-Investing in employee engagement and providing your team with the right tools is the first step in ensuring happiness.
+Investing in employee engagement tools and providing your team with the right technology is the first step in ensuring happiness.
 HulerHub is a platform that enables you to take your company’s employee experience to the next level.